AvalonAce/Myra/README.md

-# PCAA - A Personalized Character AI Assistant
+# Myra - A Personalized Character AI Assistant

 ## Description

-PCAA is a personalized character AI assistant that aims to provide a unique and interactive experience for users.
+Myra is a personalized character AI assistant that aims to provide a unique and interactive experience for users.
 It leverages artificial intelligence and natural language processing to understand and respond to user queries.

 ## Features